On this page:

 Recycled for domestic/residential uses*

-This use category is defined as recycled water supplied for residential purposes, e.g. via third pipe schemes.
+This use category is defined as recycled water supplied for residential purposes, for example, via third pipe schemes.

 Recycled for municipal uses*

-Recycled water used for municipal purposes includes open space, sporting ovals and nature strip irrigation, community gardens, municipal run golf courses, and for supplementing recreational lakes (e.g. recycled water provided to Lake Wendouree).
+Recycled water used for municipal purposes, including open space, sporting oval and nature strip irrigation; community gardens; and municipal-run golf courses; and for supplementing recreational lakes (e.g. recycled water provided to Lake Wendouree).

 Recycled for commercial uses*

-Recycled water used for commercial purposes includes uses such as firefighting, construction activities such as dust suppression, sand washing, offices, shops, accommodation, and privately owned irrigation (e.g. golf courses, school ovals, race courses, cemeteries).
+Recycled water used for commercial purposes including, firefighting; construction activities such as dust suppression and sand washing; for offices, shops and accommodation; and for privately owned irrigation (e.g. golf courses, school ovals, racecourses, cemeteries).

 Recycled for industrial uses*